 To soothe pain in the groin, try a cool compress or ice pack (a bag of frozen peas works well) wrapped in a cloth, not placed directly against the skin.
 Ice packs can be re-applied every 2 to 3 hours but do not leave them on the skin for more than 20 minutes at a time.
 If you are in pain, see a pharmacist or doctor for advice on medicines you can take.

 Washing: Wash only with water or salt water and do not douche (wash inside the vagina).
 Avoid using perfumed soaps, shower gels or deodorants around the area, as this can cause further irritation.

 Clothing: Wear loose fitting, cotton underpants and wash all underwear in unscented soap and rinse well.
 Avoid G-strings, pantyhose and tight jeans.

-Creams: There are several soothing creams and ointments available.
-Pharmacists can advise on the best way to treat the irritation.
+Creams: A pharmacist or doctor can advise on the best way to treat the irritation.
+There are several soothing creams and ointments available.
 Do not apply any creams or lotions you might already have without discussing your problem with a pharmacist first.